A list of characters from Hero Oh Hero.

 Logan Alexander's "secretary".
 Some sort of automaton who screens visitors to his house.

 A schoolgirl seen in the opening of the first Noah chapter.
-She's sickly looking and apparently has magic powers (with the two possibly being connected).
-She is in Class C at the school.
+She's sickly looking and apparently has magic powers (with the two possibly being connected), which she is subsequently arrested for having.
+She is in Class C, so he doesn't know her personally.

 A schoolboy seen with the Blonde Girl, also from class C.

-"Personally I think you're a wierdo, but you'd do wonders for my reputation."
+- "Personally I think you're a weirdo, but you'd do wonders for my reputation."